edocbuhtig/ionic-pdf-pdfmake/README.md

-### Create and Download PDF files using pdfmake for Web, PWA and Mobile Devices
+### Create and Download Ionic Capacitor PDF files using pdfmake for Web, PWA and Mobile Devices

 ### Install pdfmake NPM Package